-The diagnosis after the age of 30 of Type 1 diabetes mellitus for which insulin is required for survival.
+The diagnosis after the age of 30 of Type 1 (autoimmune) diabetes, confirmed by development of diabetes associated islet autoantibodies and requiring insulin to manage the condition.

 Carcinoma in situ of the breast - of specified severity

 The presence of histologically proven localised preinvasive cancer in the breast, where cancer cells do not penetrate the basement membrane nor invade the surrounding tissues or stroma.